unosquare/unosquare.github.io/tubular-react-common/index.md

 ---
 layout: default
 title: "Tubular React Common functions and hooks | tubular-react-common"
-description: "Check out uno-react, a Typescript library with common functions and hooks for React"
+description: "Check how to improve your CRUD views with amazing webcontrols from Unosquare"
 ---

 <div class="container content-home d-flex flex-row">